Brandon Laatsch: Stress Level Zero

 Laatsch and Wong parted ways in 2013, with Wong focusing on Video Game High School and Laatsch pivoting into video game production.
 Through his game studio Stress Level Zero, Laatsch released the VR game Hover Junkers in April 2016 on HTC Vive.
 In 2016, Chinese game publisher FunPlus invested an undisclosed amount of venture capital in Stress Level Zero.

 In 2017, Stress Level Zero published Duck Season VR; an experimental first-person narrative based in the summer of 1988.
 Where the player has a one-day rental of 'Duck Season' to play on their 'Kingbit Entertainment System'.
-Duck Season VR includes elements of mystery, horror, multiple unique endings, and various minigames.
+The plot mainly revolves around a dog mascot who inhabits the game, where if he is provoked, starts to stalk the player in real life.
+Duck Season VR includes elements of humor, mystery, horror, multiple unique endings, and various minigames.

 In 2019, Stress Level Zero published Duck Season PC.
 Duck Season PC is the full version of 'Duck Season VR', but with no need for a VR headset.
 Later that year, they published Boneworks; an experimental physics VR adventure developed with the Unity engine.
 In February 2020, Stress Level Zero published Boneworks on the Oculus VR Store, along with a temporarily exclusive level called "Tuscany", a level from one of the earliest versions of the Oculus software.
 It was then released for the Steam version of Boneworks in update 1.4, released April 9, 2020.
 On September 29, 2022, Stress Level Zero published Bonelab on the Oculus VR Store and Steam.
-In January 2026, Stress Level Zero is planning on publishing their next big game, B-Side.
-B-Side is planned to run on Marrow Engine's next update, Marrow 2.
+In January 2026, Stress Level Zero planned on publishing their next big game, code-named "B-Side".
+B-Side is planned to run on the Unity3D game engine using the Marrow Interaction Engine's next update, Marrow 2.
+However, Marrow 2 has not come out yet.